theapplesguy2/qw-mod-theapplesguy2-fork/README.md

-# QW Mod
+# QW Mod theapplesguy2 fork
-Mod for the rping server, QW.

-Adds a shitload of stuff, focused towards improving the rp experience.

-(Mindustry mod)
+fork of the infamous (or not) qwmod

+quality of life features

+fixes:
+-made unloader two have the look of the normal unloader